 Mortgage Application Assessment

 French banks and lenders must assess if you can afford to take on a French mortgage.
 This is due to French consumer law and is done by comparing your outgoings (mortgages, loans, credit cards, rent etc.) to your income.
 Under normal circumstances, providing your income covers your outgoings (including the cost of the applied for mortgage) by 35%, your application should be successful.
-Most banks will require a minimum loan amount of 150,000 euros
+These days most banks will require a minimum loan amount of 250,000 euros

-, with a 30% deposit.
+, with a 30% deposit, higher would help the application process.
 Note that each mortgage lender will assess an application differently based on their lending policies which change throughout the year.

 Mortgage Application Timeframe